Skip to main content

 By age 85: Waiting until 67 earns you $32,835 more than claiming at 62.

-How much you’d collect in total, comparing three claiming ages with 2.5% annual cost-of-living increases.
+How much you’d collect in total, comparing three claiming ages with an assumed 2.5% annual cost-of-living increase.

 By Age 75